 Although clothed and with shoes, we recreate a footrace at the original stadium at Nemea.
 Professor Taber did retain from ancient times, however, the threat that cheaters would be beaten.
 Click here to see photos from previous tours.

-Theme for 2014--Athletes, Actors, and Sages: Competition in Ancient Greece
+Theme--Athletes, Actors, and Sages: Competition in Ancient Greece

 Take any play.
 Take any short story.
 Take any thick novel.
 They are peopled with protagonists and antagonists, as is, one might say, life itself.
 Protagonists and antagonists are both agonists, and really fat dictionaries will confirm this for you.
 But what is an agonist?